Today I will talk to you about money tips and tricks for traveling to Kenya.

 When an external bank or ATM asks us to accept an exchange rate, we must refuse the proposal, as they will generally offer us worse exchange rate conditions than our financial institution.
 Especially there will be a lot of difference if we compare it with our Revolut card, and it is very easy to check.
 When you take out money or pay with your Revolut card, check with the amount they want to exchange, say that you don’t accept to pay in $ with the exchange rate they offer you, and pay in the local currency with your Revolut.
 After a few seconds, the amount will be charged to the Revolut APP and you will see how with a simple good choice you have saved money that otherwise would have been kept by a bank.

-Which ATMs to choose to withdraw money in Kenya?
+Which ATMs should you use to withdraw money during our holidays in Kenya?

-Debit card payment is widespread, especially in hotels and tourist sites.
-As card payments are in local currency, I recommend that you always pay with Revolut or N26 to save on bank fees.
+Debit card payments are commonly accepted, especially at hotels and tourist sites.
+Since card payments are processed in local currency, I recommend using Revolut or N26 to minimize bank fees.

 Other money-saving information